Nucs/Alda/README.md

 or
 ;#	insidethesamefolder.lsp
 ```
-It can be placed anywhere in the file, but for readability - keep it on top.
+It can be placed anywhere in the file, but for readability - keep it on top.<br>
 Also this causes any comment that starts by `;#` to be a reference marker - so keep in mind to remove any comments with that format.
 ##### Referencing Requirement
-In order for the reloader to identify all references and reload accordingly, they must be added to watch list.
+In order for the reloader to identify all references and reload accordingly, they must be added to watch list.<br>
 If the .lsp file is listed, it will continue reloading what any files it knows about.
 ### Upcoming Features
 * Lisp commands API to interact with the debugger from commandline/lisp files.